hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-06-fleek-co-helloworld-html.md

 ## Step 3: Updates

-Fleek will automatically redeploy your website whenever you make changes on GitHub.
+Fleek will automatically redeploy your website whenever you make changes to GitHub.
 The provided domain name will remain the same and will point to the new CID.
 This enables you to build fast modern websites hosted on IPFS.

 * [Sign up](https://app.fleek.co)
 * Join our [Community Chat](https://join.slack.com/t/fleek-public/shared_invite/zt-bxna7y1d-PbVdut4rgHt5jM6Zjg9g9A)